CartoDB/mobile-sdk/doc/routing.md

 ### Offline routing

-#### 1. Create NutiteqPackageManager to prepare download of routing packages
+#### 1. Create CartoPackageManager to prepare download of routing packages

 For offline routing you need to download routing packages, for this you use the same *PackageManager* what is used for [offline map packages](offline-maps).
 The download process and listener events are the same, so see offline map package manual for some details.
 However, as it uses different packages (specified by *source*), you must create two instances if you need both offline map packages and routing packages.